Dear colleagues and friends,

 Blog “For better science” by of Leonid Schneider: “Bruno Lemaitre on Science and Narcissism“

-- Bookshops: The book is also available at
+The book is also available on google book and research gate.